Homological properties of extensions of algebras: Homological properties preserved by strongly proj-bounded extensions

 \begin{proof} By hypothesis $A/B$ has finite projective dimension as a left $B$-module, and hence so does $A$, as can be seen via the exact sequence

 Say that the projective dimension of $A$ as a left $B$-module is $n$.
-Since any projective module is a direct summand of a direct sum of copies of $A$, then $P_{B}$ also has projective dimension $n$. \end{proof}
+Since any projective module is a direct summand of a direct sum of copies of $A$, then ${}_BP$ also has projective dimension at most $n$. \end{proof}

 \begin{lemma} Let $Y$ be a left $B$-module with finite projective dimension.
 Then the projective dimension of $A\otimes_B Y$ as a left $A$-module is limited above by the projective dimension of $Y$. \end{lemma}